Search term is required Close Search

 Engage, Learn, Network and Progress International Practice

 Our world has become a "global village.”
 The role of the advanced practice nurse (APN) has expanded to include providing care to multicultural populations, both in the United States and abroad.
 It is an exciting time as we expand our care to assist in improving health care all over the world.
-The AANP International Specialty Interest Group (SIG) is a dynamic platform designed to provide an international exchange of ideas and insight as we all grow together providing care to diverse, underserved populations.
+The AANP International Community is a dynamic platform designed to provide an international exchange of ideas and insight as we all grow together providing care to diverse, underserved populations.
 Many APNs are choosing to participate in volunteer opportunities to provide health care in several underserved nations across the globe.
-This SIG will also provide a forum to discuss lessons learned in international health experiences abroad and share best practices in third-world countries.
+This community will also provide a forum to discuss lessons learned in international health experiences abroad and share best practices in third-world countries.

 In addition, colleges of nursing across America are offering their undergraduate and graduate nursing students international opportunities to work providing direct care to enhance their learning experiences.
-The AANP International SIG can also provide a venue for APN faculty to obtain information about developing a successful international experience for their students by interacting with faculty who have been coordinating overseas experiences for years.
-The SIG can also serve as an exchange of ideas for providing culturally sensitive care to diverse populations, including international refugees.
+The AANP International Community can also provide a venue for APN faculty to obtain information about developing a successful international experience for their students by interacting with faculty who have been coordinating overseas experiences for years.
+The community can also serve as an exchange of ideas for providing culturally sensitive care to diverse populations, including international refugees.

 In 2018, AANP's executive leadership supported the AANP International Committee’s efforts in developing an International APN Ambassadors Program.
 APNs from middle- and low-income countries were encouraged to apply to be considered for a scholarship to attend a national AANP conference.
 The inaugural program was a great success with more than 40 applications.
 Four international APNs were selected and attended the 2018 AANP National Conference on a full scholarship.
 Since then, ambassadors have been selected annually.

-Join the International SIG
+Join the International Community

-International SIG Members Login
+International Community Members Login

-A Message From the International SIG Co-chairs
+A Message From the International Community Co-chairs

 Wakako Eklund, DNP, APRN, NNP-BC, FAANP